 Many proposals may be liable for the Community Infrastructure Levy.
 More information is provided in our guidance.

 Some proposals may need to provide affordable homes as part of the scheme.
 Our local plan policy CS9 sets out our requirements.
-We also have also produced further information about affordable homes which will be helpful when considering new development.
+We have produced further information about affordable homes which will be helpful when considering new development.

 From the 6 April 2015, all applications for major development are required to show that sustainable drainage systems for the management of run-off are designed into the scheme, unless demonstrated to be inappropriate.

 If you want to report a breach of planning please complete the on-line Enforcement form above.

 Information about making a planning appeal can be found on the Planning Portal site.